Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Related Work

 \subsection{Training-Free Conditional Methods}

-Traditional conditional models require computationally expensive training on a dataset of image-control pairs.
-Training-free \cite{fan2023frido, frolov2021attrlostgan, li2020bachgan, li2021image, sun2019image, yang2022modeling, zhao2019image} methods circumvent this by performing the conditioning on pretrained T2I models during the sampling process eliminating the requirement for training or fine-tuning.
-BoxDiff \cite{xie2023boxdiff} achieves the positional alignment effect by manipulating specific regions of the cross-attention map that correspond to the constraining boundary box regions.
+Traditional conditional models require computationally expensive training on datasets of image-control pairs.
+Training-free methods \cite{fan2023frido, frolov2021attrlostgan, li2020bachgan, li2021image, sun2019image, yang2022modeling, zhao2019image} circumvent this by performing conditioning on pretrained T2I models during the sampling process, thereby eliminating the need for training or fine-tuning.
+BoxDiff \cite{xie2023boxdiff} achieves positional alignment by manipulating specific regions of the cross-attention map that correspond to constraining bounding box regions.
 Guidance-based methods can achieve control by designing task-specific guidance procedures.
-For example, Layout Control Guidance \cite{chen2024training} applies forward and backward guidance losses on the attention map to steer the sampling towards generating object-level control.
-Universal Guidance \cite{bansal2023universal} offers a solution to avoid training a network on noisy data by leveraging available pretrained models like semantic segmentation and object recognition neural networks.
+For example, Layout Control Guidance \cite{chen2024training} applies forward and backward guidance losses on the attention map to steer the sampling process towards generating object-level control.
+Universal Guidance \cite{bansal2023universal} offers a solution to avoid training a network on noisy data by leveraging available pretrained models, such as semantic segmentation and object recognition neural networks.
 The goal is to carefully design and minimize the loss function $\ell\left(c, f\left(\hat{z}_0\right)\right)$ between the guidance function $f(\cdot)$ of the latent image $z$ and the control module $c$.

-Despite their success, training-free control approaches prolong sampling time and decrease perceptual quality, and as a result, they are usually used in combination with regular training-based conditional models.
+Despite their success, training-free control approaches can prolong sampling time and decrease perceptual quality.
+As a result, they are typically used in conjunction with regular training-based conditional models.